gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing server-side routing
-Add the following APIs for create, update, and delete a comment to a question or an answer.
+Add the following APIs to create, update, and delete a comment on a question or an answer.

-* POST /:id/comments Create a comment for a question
+* POST /:id/comments Create a comment on a question
-* PUT /:id/comments/:commentId Update a comment for a question
+* PUT /:id/comments/:commentId Update a comment on a question
-* DELETE /:id/comments/:commentId Delete a comment for a question
+* DELETE /:id/comments/:commentId Delete a comment on a question
-* POST /:id/answers/:answerId/comments Create a comment for a answer
+* POST /:id/answers/:answerId/comments Create a comment on an answer
-* PUT /:id/answers/:answerId/comments/:commentId Update a comment for a answer
+* PUT /:id/answers/:answerId/comments/:commentId Update a comment on an answer
-* DELETE /:id/answers/:answerId/comments/:commentId Delete a comment for a answer
+* DELETE /:id/answers/:answerId/comments/:commentId Delete a comment on an answer

 /Users/tsuneo/gino/paizaqa2/server/api/question/index.js